Apparently This Matters: A $98 stump of wood, for hipsters

 "Apparently This Matters" Is Jarrett Bellini's weekly (and somewhat random) look at social-media trends.

-"Apparently This Matters" Is Jarrett Bellini's weekly
+"Apparently This Matters" Is Jarrett Bellini's weekly (and somewhat random) look at social-media trends. |

 "Do you make wood?"